 Joshua C. Huder, Ph.D.

 Joshua C. Huder, Ph.D., joined the Government Affairs Institute as a Senior Fellow in 2013.
-He has taught courses on American government, advanced legislative process, and other American politics courses.
-He has provided political analysis to several news outlets, including the Washington Post, Congressional Quarterly, Newsweek, Bloomberg News, CNN, the Washington Examiner, U.S. News, Al-Jazeera, Yahoo News, and is a regular contributor for the Christian Science Monitor.
+He primarily teaches courses on American government, Congress, advanced legislative process, separation of powers, and the federal budget process.
+He has provided political analysis to several news outlets, including the New York Times, Washington Post, Congressional Quarterly, Politico, Newsweek, Washington Examiner, Bloomberg News, CNN, and more.

 Prior to joining GAI, Josh worked on the Hill as an American Political Science Association (APSA) Congressional Fellow.
 His portfolio included legislative procedure, government affairs, financial services, voting rights, campaign finance, trade, small business, and other issues.
 He is currently writing a book on the history of congressional procedure and politics since 1879.